ebi-ait/hca-ebi-wrangler-central/docs/ebi-wrangler-onboarding.md

 #### Central HCA email lists

-Check your [google groups](https://groups.google.com/a/data.humancellatlas.org/forum/#!myforums) and ask Laura to add you if you are not a member of any of the following groups:
+Check your [google groups](https://groups.google.com/a/data.humancellatlas.org/forum/#!myforums) and ask Oihane to add you if you are not a member of any of the following groups:

  - DCP Metadata Team
  - DCP Ingest Team